About the MAP

-The area faces challenges relating to extreme events and flood risk and socio-economic and environmental impacts of the expansion of the City of Aberdeen.
-Further challenges relate to access to high-speed internet connectivity, and gaps in the provision of public services.
+The area faces challenges relating to extreme events and flood risk, socio-economic and environmental impacts of the expansion of the City of Aberdeen, and loss of biodiversity.
+Further challenges relate to access to high-speed internet connectivity, gaps in the provision of public services and aging population.
 The platform focuses on reviewing the most important influences on the management of the area, implementing natural flood management, and supporting responsible access to land and tourism.
 This will contribute to the aim of the Dee Catchment Partnership to protect, enhance and restore the natural processes that maintain the health of the river system.

 The activities of this MAP are being designed to achieve specific objectives which will be developed with the Partnership team, and at the kick-off workshop.
 Principal topics are expected to be: